 Depending on your country, state, or locality of residence you may have additional rights regarding your personally identifying information.
-These rights may include the right to request deletion of some or all of your personally identifying information, the right to request access to or correct your personally identifying information, the right to withdrawal your consent to our use of your personally identifying information, the right to request restrictions on how we use or share your personally identifying information, and the right to lodge a complaint with your local supervisory authority.
-For requests of this type, please contact ACT's Chief Data Privacy Officer listed below.
+These rights may include the right to request deletion of some or all of your personally identifying information, the right to request access to or correct your personally identifying information, the right to withdraw your consent to our use of your personally identifying information, the right to request restrictions on how we use or share your personally identifying information, or the right to lodge a complaint with your local supervisory authority.
+For requests of this type, please contact ACT's Vice President for Data Privacy either via email, at DPO@act.org, or via postal mail at the below address: